jundalisay/spblist/content/en/superphysics/principles/chapter-07.md

 - `1 + 1` is a rigid ratio of `2`, not an equality.
 It means it is confined to specific layer and does not cross over to other layers.
 This is useful when it comes to constants
 <!-- This makes it flexible and anti-dogma. -->
 - Both sides have the same importance
-- A straight-line equation would imply that the focus is on the line itself.
+- A straight-line equation would imply that the focus or dharma is on the line itself.
+A curved or wavy line would have its dharma harder to expose.
+  - A straight-line equation is like a person who goes to McDonalds to order a cheeseburger specifically
+  - A curve equation is like a person who orders a cheeseburger then changes his order to a chicken meal then changes to a chicken burger as a compromise between his 2 previous orders.
+His dharma is neither burger nor chicken, but chicken burger

 The concept of a *focus* is super important as it is the basis of:
 - [gravitational signatures](/material/principles/intro/chapter-02)